A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 And in …Wait, We Don’t Use That Word

-The interior design market in India is like a incredibly focused and hard-working Mumbai market—full of life, color, and untapped potential.
-As we step into this new time of design, let's welcome the blend of the old with the new, the east with the west, and a dash of the ability to think for ourselves, because every great design deserves a memorable story.
+The interior design market in India is like a incredibly focused and hard-working Mumbai market—full of life, color, and unused talent.
+As we step into this new time of design, let’s accept the blend of the old with the new, the east with the west, and a dash of awareness, because every great design deserves a memorable story.